Moyo-tech/sudoku_solver/README.md

 **Otherwise, If you are using VS Code, follow the following instructions:**

     - Launch the command palette by entering the key sequence Ctrl + Shift + P

     - Enter gitcl at the command palette prompt, then select Git: Clone and press Enter.

     - Select clone from GitHub when prompted for the Repository URL, then hit Enter

     - If you're prompted to sign in to GitHub, go ahead and do so

     - Launch azure-samples/js-e2e-express-server in the Repository URL field

     - Select (or create) the local directory where the project will be cloned.

     - Select Open when the notification appears asking if you wish to open the cloned repository.

     - From here, all you need to do is hit run and the game pops up.

-BASIC GUIDE AND RULES OF THE GAME
+#### BASIC GUIDE

-Sudoku is a puzzle game that is played on a 9 × 9 grid.
-There are 9 "squares" within the rows and columns (made up of 3 x 3 spaces).
-Ideally, you should fill in the numbers 1-9 in each row, column, and square (9 spaces total), without duplicating any numbers inside the row, column, or square.

-•All you need to do is to fill in the values from a sudoku puzzle online and click solve.
+- All you need to do is to fill in the values from a sudoku puzzle online and click solve.
-•The program automatically fills in the puzzle with the correct values in each grid.
+- The program automatically fills in the puzzle with the correct values in each grid.
-•When you are done, you can click clear to delete all the values and enter a new puzzle to solve.
+- When you are done, you can click clear to delete all the values and enter a new puzzle to solve.

 ## REFERENCES

 - JetBrains, 2022.
 Pycharm Installation Guides and Manage Projects Hosted on Github.
 Available at: <https://www.jetbrains.com/help/pycharm/installation-guide.html>[Accessed 14 April 2022; Last modified: 12 April 2022]

-•JetBrains, 2022.
+- JetBrains, 2022.
 Clone a Github Repo for Changes on VS Code.
 Available at: <https://docs.microsoft.com/en-us/azure/developer/javascript/how-to/with-visual-studio-code/clone-github-repository?tabs=create-repo-command-palette%2Cinitialize-repo-activity-bar%2Ccreate-branch-command-palette%2Ccommit-changes-command-palette%2Cpush-command-palette> [Accessed 14 April 2022; Last modified: 12 August 2021]